blockchainsllc/in3-server/README.md

 The BlockHashRegistry-contract is able to store certain blockhashes and their corresponding numbers.
 On the one hand it's possible to do either a `snapshot()` (i.e. storing the previous blockhash of the chain), or calling `saveBlockNumber(uint _blockNumber)` (i.e. storing one of the latest 256 blocks).

 In addition, the smart contract is also able to store blockhashes that are (way) older then the latest blocks using the function `recreateBlockheaders(uint _blockNumber, bytes[] memory _blockheaders)`.
-The user has to provide a blockNumber of an already stored blockhash and it's corresponding serialized blockheader together with more serialized blockheaders in reversed order (e.g. blockNumber #100, blockNumber #99, blockNumber #98).
+The user has to provide a blockNumber of an already stored blockhash and its corresponding serialized blockheader together with more serialized blockheaders in reversed order (e.g. blockNumber #100, blockNumber #99, blockNumber #98).

 The smart contract will use the serialized headers to both extract the blockhash of the parentBlock, and also hash the header in order to receive the blockhash.
 This calculated blockhash is then compared to the previous parent blockhash(or the starting blockhash).
 Repeating this action enables the smart contract to check for the validity of the provided chain and securely store blockhashes that are way older then the latest blocks.